"Slaves were as inseparable a part of the College as the old bricks of the College Building itself."1 Jennifer Oast Ph.D. '09

 The College survived the Revolution, but never again owned as many slaves as it had before the war.19 It was cheaper to hire black people owned by others.
 The College would continue to own some of its laborers, but most of the people who labored at the school thereafter were leased and rented.
 In 1828, the administration resolved to hire Abram, Richard Holt's black man.
 Holt accepted $160 per year with the proviso that Abram could be returned if he was "found not to answer our purpose."20 At times it is apparent that W&M hired out enslaved people.
 A bursar's office list indicates that following the Revolution and before 1817, Lemon, James, Letty, Charlott, Betty, Molly, Mass, Lucy and two Gerrels were hired out.21

-This brief summary begins to suggest the contours of slavery and slaveholding at William & Mary.
-As of 2018, William & Mary was involved with slavery for more than half its history.
-Research about slave life is ongoing, as are investigations into the university's role during the Jim Crow years that followed the Civil War and Reconstruction.
+This brief summary suggests the contours of slavery and slaveholding at William & Mary.
+The university benefitted from the labor of enslaved people for approximately 170 years of its 325-year history and as such, its slaveholding years outnumber its employment of free labor.
+Research about the lives of the African Americans who toiled here before the end of the Civil War is ongoing, as are investigations into the university's role during the Jim Crow years that followed Reconstruction.

 1 Jennifer Oast, Institutional Slavery: Slaveholding Churches, Schools, Colleges, and Businesses in Virginia, 1680 – 1860 (New York: Cambridge University Press, 2016), 159.